xinwenfu/VChat_ROP_INTRO/Metasploit/README.md

     <img src="Images/MSFSet.png">

+> [!IMPORTANT]
+> You do not have to set the payload unless you modify the MSF module to support this.

-3. Set the payload to be `payload/generic/custom` and configure the `PAYLOADFILE` option to be a path to your compiled shellcode file, or the
+   3. Set the payload to be `payload/generic/custom` and configure the `PAYLOADFILE` option to be a path to your compiled shellcode file, or the  `PAYLOADSTR` option can be set to the shellcode hex-string value.

     <img src="Images/MSFSetPayload.png">